 For the first week, the goal is to control swelling and pain.
 The patient will need to keep the wrist elevated and iced, moving the fingers regularly to avoid stiffness.

-In about 1-2 weeks, Doctor Donnelly will inspect the injury and usually remove the sutures.
+In about 1-2 weeks, Dr. Donnelly will inspect the injury and usually remove the sutures.
 The wrist will be placed in a removable splint, and the patient may begin moving the wrist slightly at this time.
 It should not be used for lifting or gripping.
-Physical therapy may also begin.
+Hand therapy may also begin if needed.

 The brace will usually come off at 4-6 weeks, and more activity will be allowed at that time.
 The bone is usually fully healed in 8-10 weeks, however soft tissues and ligaments may still have some discomfort for up to six months.

 Open surgery for wrist fractures is often required for displaced fractures.
 This allows better alignment of the fracture and early motion of the wrist as rigid casts are seldom needed.
 The wrist is the foundation for the hand, and as such, poor alignment of wrist fractures can lead to continued pain, arthritis, finger stiffness and compromised hand function.

 Are you or someone you care about concerned they may have a serious fracture that may require ORIF wrist surgery?
 A broken wrist left untreated can lead to serious, long-term disfunction.
 A serious wrist injury should always be evaluation by a hand, wrist and elbow specialist.
 Contact Dr. Donnelly’s office today to schedule an appointment.